Sehran-Bhat/Employee_Salary_Prediction/README (1).md

 - Predict salary using the trained model
 - Visualize inputs and predictions with interactive charts
 - Compare predicted salary with average
-- Receive alerts for high workload and low satisfaction

 ### 🖥️ To run the app locally: